 To add the most flavor to your bread, use a good sourdough starter instead of dry yeast.
 Sourdough bread requires more proofing time but is so worth all the effort!

-- Hard White Wheat Berries- freshly milled on a flour mill or kitchen-aid attachment.
+- Hard White Wheat Berries- freshly milled in a flour mill or kitchen-aid attachment.

-- Sourdough Starter- is much needed.
+- Sourdough Starter- is a leaven culture similar to yeast.
 To make a quick sourdough starter mix 1/2 cup warm water and 1/2 cup of flour.
 Add 1/2 tsp yeast and allow the mixture to sit a day in a warm place.

-- Water- I use warm tap water to speed up the proofing time.
+- Water- I use warm well water to speed up the proofing time.

 - Salt- much needed